 The last few weeks before baby’s arrival is the right time to double-check your inventory.
 Be sure you’ve got a baby thermometer.
 In fact, make sure you’ve got two of them.
 Old-fashioned rectal thermometers are okay, but most new mommies now prefer tape-style forehead thermometers that are totally noninvasive.
 It’s a good idea to have a room humidifier on hand, too.
 Add a drop of eucalyptus oil to the water supply when your little one has a stuffy nose.

 You’ve got a car seat for your upcoming baby, right?
 If not, what in the world are you waiting for?
 Most hospitals won’t let you take your baby home without one, remind mommy bloggers at Emma’s Diary.
 Unless you are absolutely sure it’s in perfect working condition, don’t buy a used infant seat.
 New car seats are an affordable way to ensure your newborn’s safety whilst riding in your family vehicle from Adrian Brien.

 As far as clothing is concerned, you can’t have too many onesies in assorted sizes.
+Of course, there are different kinds for the two genders.
 You’ll probably receive gobs of clothes sized for a brand-new baby before the happy arrival.
-Go ahead and invest in plenty of gender nonspecific outfits to fit older babies.
+So if you’ve already gone and done a baby gender test and announced it, then everyone would know exactly what to send.
+Otherwise, go ahead and invest in plenty of gender nonspecific outfits to fit older babies.
 Load up on diapers and nappies now, too.
-You won’t want to be schlepping out in the middle of the night when baby needs a change.
+You won’t want to be schlepping out in the middle of the night when the baby needs a change.

 Now that your baby is almost here, the excitement is palpable.
 Stock up on as much sleep as you can as you anticipate this wonderful new chapter in your life.